mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Check: Routine (6+) Telekinesis check (1D x 10 seconds, PSI) Reach: Short **PSI Cost:** 3

-AWARENESS Awareness is the psionic talent that allows fine control of one’s own body.
+AWARENESS Awareness is the psionic talent that allows fine control of one's own body.
 Awareness powers never have Reach – they are used only on the Traveller themselves.
 Awareness is not capable of affecting others and may never be used for healing or enhancing other Travellers.

 **Suspended Animation** Personal body activity may be suspended for varying periods of time.
 A Traveller with awareness may enter a suspended animation state (similar to cold sleep but without the intrinsic danger of death) by willing themselves into it.
 Such a state continues for seven days, without need for food or water and with minimal air needs.
 The Traveller could effectively travel in a cold sleep berth, without actually undergoing cold sleep and its dangers.
 Suspended animation may be stopped at any time, provided external stimulus is given to awaken the sleeper (such as a friend nudging them or a mechanical alarm).

 Check: Average (8+) Awareness check (1D minutes, PSI) **PSI Cost:** 3

 Enhanced Strength PSI points may be converted to STR points on a temporary basis.
 The Traveller makes the commitment, reduces their available PSI by a specified number of points and increases their STR characteristic by the same amount.
-STR reaches its new level immediately, remains at that peak for number of minutes equal to the Effect of the Awareness check x 10 and then declines at the rate of one point per minute until the Traveller’s normal STR is reached.
+STR reaches its new level immediately, remains at that peak for number of minutes equal to the Effect of the Awareness check x 10 and then declines at the rate of one point per minute until the Traveller's normal STR is reached.

 Check: Average (8+) Awareness check (1D seconds, PSI) PSI Cost: STR increase

 Enhanced Endurance PSI points may be converted to END points on a temporary basis.
 The Traveller makes the commitment, reduces their available PSI by a specified number of points and increases their END characteristic by the same amount.
-END reaches its new level immediately, remains at that peak for number of minutes equal to the Effect of the Awareness check x 10 and then declines at the rate of one point per minute until the Traveller’s normal END is reached.
+END reaches its new level immediately, remains at that peak for number of minutes equal to the Effect of the Awareness check x 10 and then declines at the rate of one point per minute until the Traveller's normal END is reached.

 Check: Average (8+) Awareness check (1D seconds, PSI) PSI Cost: END increase